 - 1. A declaratory judgment stating that the categorical regulation of all tributaries as defined by the 2015 Navigable Waters Definition is contrary to law and invalid; - 2.
-A declaratory judgment stating that the categorical regulation of adjacent waters as defined by the 2015 Navigable Waters Definition is contrary to law and invalid; - 3.
-A declaratory judgment stating that the categorical regulation of all interstate waters as defined by the 2015 Navigable Waters Definition is contrary to law and invalid; - 4.
-A declaratory judgment stating that the regulation of hydrologically isolated waters and other waters that only may affect or may be used in interstate commerce, as defined by the 2015 Navigable Waters Definition, is contrary to law and invalid; - A declaratory judgment stating that the 2015 Navigable Waters Definition is invalid because it lacked the notice and comments procedures required by the Administrative Procedure Act; - 6.
-A declaratory judgment stating that the 2015 Navigable Waters Definition unduly impinges on the States' traditional power over land and water use and therefore is invalid under the Constitution of the United States; - 7.
-A declaratory judgment stating that the 2015 Navigable Waters Definition exceeds the commerce power and is invalid under the Constitution of the United States; - 8.
-A declaratory judgment that the term "navigable waters" in the Clean Water Act is void for vagueness. - 9.
-An injunction barring federal Defendants from asserting federal jurisdiction based
+A declaratory judgment stating that the categorical regulation of adjacent waters as defined by the 2015 Navigable Waters Definition is contrary to law and invalid;

+- 3. A declaratory judgment stating that the categorical regulation of all interstate waters as defined by the 2015 Navigable Waters Definition is contrary to law and invalid; - 4.
+A declaratory judgment stating that the regulation of hydrologically isolated waters as defined by the 2015 Navigable Waters Definition is contrary to law and invalid; - 5.
+A declaratory judgment stating that the 2015 Navigable Waters Definition is invalid because it lacked the notice and comments procedures required by the APA; - 6.
+A declaratory judgment stating that the 2015 Navigable Waters Definition unduly impinges on the State's traditional power over land and water use and therefore is invalid under the Constitution of the United States; - 7.
+A declaratory judgment stating that the 2015 Navigable Waters

+Definition exceeds the commerce power and is invalid under the Constitution of the

+United States; - 8.
+A declaratory judgment that the term "navigable waters" in the Clean Water Act is void for vagueness; - 9.
+An injunction barring Federal Defendants from asserting federal jurisdiction based on the 2015 Navigable Waters Definition or otherwise enforcing the 2015 Navigable Waters Definition;